github/docs/content/get-started/onboarding/getting-started-with-github-enterprise-cloud.md

 {% data variables.product.prodname_dotcom %} offers multiple tools for moderating and managing your community.
 For more information, see "[Tools for moderating your community](/communities/setting-up-your-project-for-healthy-contributions/about-community-management-and-moderation#tools-for-moderating-your-community)."

 ### Managing settings for an enterprise account
+To manage and moderate your enterprise, you can set policies for organizations within the enterprise, view audit logs, configure webhooks, and restrict email notifications.
 #### 1. Managing policies for organizations in your enterprise account

 You can choose to enforce a number of policies for all organizations owned by your enterprise, or choose to allow these policies to be set in each organization.
 Types of policies you can enforce include repository management, project board, and team policies.
 For more information, see "[Set organization policies](/github/setting-up-and-managing-your-enterprise/setting-policies-for-organizations-in-your-enterprise-account)."